vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

 ## Country changes:
 ###### Scandinavia:
-* Added Danish to Sweden-Norway's accepted cultures.
+* Added Danish to Sweden-Norway's accepted cultures in multiplayer start.
-* Added Swedish to Denmark's accepted cultures.
+* Added Swedish to Denmark's accepted cultures in multiplayer start.

 ###### China & India:
 * Increased farmer promotion chance of player controlled Chinese and Indian pops from 20% to 30%.
 This makes it less likely for Chinese and Indian pops to promote into non farmer popytypes when not using a national focus.